chatfuel-lab/chatfuel-json-api-examples/README.md

 1. Fork this repository
 2. Sign up to [netlify.com](https://netlify.com)
-3. Chose `New site from git` option and follow the instructions
+3. Choose `New site from git` option and follow the instructions

 ## Usage